 For many professionals in the laser industry, laser protective glasses are a familiar concept.
 However, for many others, their understanding of these glasses may be limited, and they may only use them as required by their company’s regulations, without much knowledge about their functions.

-Then this article will talk about why we should use laser protective glasses of different colors in different occasions.
+Therefore, this article will explain why it’s important to use laser protective glasses of different colors depending on the specific occasion.

 Characteristics of laser